Clinical Staff:

 Treatment of the "dizzy" patient involves a comprehensive evaluation, looking at the following factors:

-2.)
-Clinical Testing for Benign Paroxysmal Positioning Vertigo (BPPV)
+2. Clinical Testing for Benign Paroxysmal Positioning Vertigo (BPPV) involving occulomotor examination.

 Our staff has the dual training of orthopedic manual therapy including osteopathic approaches, combined with training of current scientifically validated vestibular rehabilitation.
 Our staff has studied with staff from Johns Hopkins University and Emory University, two leading institutions involving research for vestibular rehabilitation.